orientechnologies/orientdb-docs/Rexster.md

 The Rexster configuration file *rexster.xml* is used to configure parameters such as: TCP ports used by Rexster server modules to listen for incoming connections; character set supported by the Rexster REST requests and responses; connection parameters of graph instances.

-In order to configure Rexster to connect to your OrientDB graph, locate the *rexster.xml* in the Rexster directory and add the following snippet of code:
+In order to configure Rexster to connect to your OrientDB graph, locate the *rexster.xml* file in the Rexster directory and add the following snippet of code:
 ```xml
 <rexster>
   ...